The unified interface for LLMs. Find the best models & prices for your prompts

 OpenRouter integrates with: OpenAI, AWS Lambda, Google Cloud, Microsoft Azure, Slack, GitHub, Zapier, Twilio, Jira, Trello.

-Based on user reviews and social mentions, the most common pain points are: token usage, token cost, API costs, claude code cost.
+Based on user reviews and social mentions, the most common pain points are: token cost, token usage, cost tracking, API costs.

 Guillermo Rauch